Lilly Fenichel: Later career

 In the 1950s, Fenichel visited her former teacher Edward Corbett in Taos, New Mexico.
 In 1981, she moved there herself, settling in nearby Talpa.

 Fenichel's paintings done in New Mexico range from hard-edged geometric abstractions of the 1980s to sensual, lyrical studies of organic forms from the early 2000s; both show the influence of color field painting and kinship with the work of artists such as Helen Frankenthaler.
 One critic wrote that "all of Lilly Fenichel's paintings are related to nature, even when they are abstract to the point of being non-objective."

 In the early 1980s, Fenichel also began working with wood and fiberglass, creating minimalist sculptures in soft colors.

 Fenichel's work has been shown mainly in the western United States, and her work is in the permanent collections of the Santa Barbara Museum of Art (California), the Harwood Museum of Art (Taos), and the Albuquerque Museum among other institutions.
 She has been awarded three Pollock-Krasner Grants.
 In 2014 the David Richard Gallery in Santa Fe mounted a retrospective of her work entitled "Rewind<>Replay: 1950–2014".

-As of 2014, Fenichel was living in Albuquerque, New Mexico.
-Her painting career has spanned six decades so far.
+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.

+Fenichel died in Albuquerque, New Mexico in 2016.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.